lxq0204/lxq0204.github.io/_pages/about.md

 Services
 ------
 * Reviewer for journals
+  * IEEE Transactions on Image Processing
-* ** IEEE Transactions on Multimedia
+  * IEEE Transactions on Multimedia
--- Neural Networks
+  * Neural Networks

 * Reviewer for conferences
-- ACM Interna tional Conference on Multimedia
+  * ACM Interna tional Conference on Multimedia

 Awards and Achievements